 Siamotif Boutique Hotel is very much part of the local community in Thonburi.
+A reminder of simpler times.

 Set on the Bangkok Noi Canal it is an old wooden house offering uniquely-designed accommodation that is well off the beaten track.